syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Advanced-Features.md

 ![](Advanced-Features_images/Advanced-Features_img61.png)

-> Note: Click the Diagram page to add the selected node.
-Click and drag to get the required size._
+N> Click the Diagram page to add the selected node.
+Click and drag to get the required size.

 Sample Link